zihzhan/microsoft-graph-docs/concepts/webhooks-outlook-authz.md

 1. [Acknowledge](webhooks.md#notifications) the receipt of the notification, by responding to the POST call with `202 - Accepted`.
   - If you ignore these, signals, do nothing else.
 Otherwise:
 2. [Validate](webhooks.md#notifications) the authenticity of the notification.

-3. Perform data resync, from the last known time you received a notification for this resource, e.g.: `GET https://graph.microsoft.com/v1.0/users/{id}/messages?$filter=createdDateTime+ge+{LastTimeNotificationWasReceived}`
+3. Perform a full data resync of the resource to identify the changes that were not delivered.

 ## Future-proof the code handling lifecycle notifications